 - Stick to it and keep practising.

-- Stick to it and give yourself pre-arranged little rewards for reaching the mini deadlines and the final one.
+- Give yourself pre-arranged little rewards for reaching the mini-deadlines and the final overall one.

-- Feel good about yourself when you get it done, and really acknowledge what you have achieved!
-Also think about ways you can improve for the next time.
+- Feel good about yourself when you get it done, and take stock what you've achieved!
+Ask yourself: what can you do to improve even more for the next deadline?

-- Even if you don’t hit your deadline target – really acknowledge what you have done and achieved and think about ways you can improve for the next deadline you set!
+- Even if you don't hit your deadline target - take stock of what you've done and what you did achieve.
+Ask yourself: what can you do to improve even more for the next deadline?